maheensaleh/maheensaleh.github.io/README.md

 - add levels in skills section
 - embedding the profile chatbot from hf spaces
 - improve projects section
+- make it responsive
+- add internships
+- add details button to education, work experiece and insternships and projects

 ## 🛠️ Tech Stack
 - [Tailwind CSS](https://tailwindcss.com/) — for clean and responsive styling